Landon-Bragg/Crypto_Arbitrage/readme.md

 - **Production**: Bundled Express server serves built React app from public directory
 - **Database**: Configured for PostgreSQL via DATABASE_URL environment variable

-### Database Setup
-- **Schema**: Defined in `shared/schema.ts` using Drizzle ORM
-- **Migrations**: Generated and applied via `drizzle-kit push` command
-- **Tables**: `arbitrage_opportunities` and `exchange_prices` with proper indexing

-The application is designed to be easily deployable on platforms like Replit, with automatic database provisioning and a single-command build process that handles both frontend and backend compilation.